makerdao/mips/MIP63/MIP63.md

 > - Short Name: All-caps machine name of the network
 > - Window Size: In Blocks
 > - Budget: DAI / day.
+> - Stream Duration: Duration of the stream
 > - Minimum Payment: In DAI
 > - Buffer Max: In DAI
 > - Address: Address which dss-vest streams DAI to.